Tracii Guns: Reformation of L.A. Guns (1985–2002)

 July 1995 saw Guns and Steve Riley recruit vocalist Chris Van Dahl and guitarist Johnny Crypt (ex-Ripper, aka Johnny Crystal) after seeing them perform with their band Boneyard.
 Six months into recording sessions, Kelly Nickels left the band and Johnny switched to the bass.
 In 1996, the new L.A.
 Guns released their fifth record, titled American Hardcore.
-They toured throughout 1996 and into 1997 where Tracii let Chris go and was replaced by singer Ralph Saenz.
+They toured throughout 1996 and into 1997 where Tracii let Chris go, who was replaced by singer Ralph Saenz.
 Tracii, Steve, Johnny, and Ralph toured for the remainder of '97 and in early '98 released the six song EP Wasted.
 Halfway through the band's 1998 Rock Never Stops tour, Ralph quit to form his own band, forcing the band to find a new singer.
 Joe Lesté from Bang Tango and Jizzy Pearl from Love/Hate were considered as candidates, with Pearl getting the job.
 They toured in late 1998 and early 1999 and released Shrinking Violet, produced by former Guns N' Roses guitarist Gilby Clarke.
 This release was followed shortly by Crypt's departure.

 In September 1999, the classic lineup of Tracii Guns, Steve Riley, Phil Lewis, Kelly Nickels, and Mick Cripps prepared to reunite.
 L.A.
 Guns set out on the reunion tour in October 1999 and recorded a live album in their hometown of Hollywood, enlisting Gilby Clarke as producer.
 The album, named Live: A Night on the Strip, was released the following year.
 After the reunion, Mick and Kelly couldn't commit to the summer 2000 tour, so they were replaced by guitarist Brent Muscat and bassist Muddy Stardust, respectively.
 Ratt and L.A.
 Guns teamed up with Warrant for a remainder-of-the-summer tour, which L.A.
 Guns dropped off in August due to booking problems.
 Mick Cripps again rejoined the band briefly in late 2000 to record an album with the band, entitled Man in the Moon, which was released on Spitfire Records in April 2001.
 L.A.
 Guns released the album Waking the Dead, the last album to feature Tracii Guns, in August 2002, produced by Andy Johns, to mainly positive reviews from critics and fans.
 The future of L.A.
 Guns was in doubt until both Steve Riley and Phil Lewis told the Hairball John Radio Show that the band would continue despite Tracii Guns' involvement in Brides of Destruction.